-- 1.4: Definition of business activities of transnational character: In the sub-item b and c, the term "substantial" should be removed, since any activity within another State other than the one where the corporation started is considered transnational activity.
-Using that term reduces the responsibility of businesses by possibly excluding activities in different States other than the state or origin.
+- 1.4: Definition of business activities of transnational character: In the sub-item b and c, the term "substantial" should be removed, since any activity and its effects within another State is considered transnational activity.
+Using that term reduces the responsibility of businesses by allowing a free interpretation of the substantial character of the transnational activity or its effects.
 Again, the use of terms for which the concept is not explicitly defined can lead to a loss of effectiveness of the instrument. - 1.5: Definition of business relationship: The second revised draft goes back to the previous terminology of "business relationship", as requested by the Global Campaign, many other CSOs and some States.
 This change is important in order to prevent restrictive interpretations of the old concept of "contractual relationship".
 Although the nomenclature changes, the content was kept almost unchanged, with only the addition of activities performed by electronic means.
 In this context, it is necessary to strengthen this definition by: 1) linking it to other mechanisms which extend legal liability (not just due diligence) along the entire global value chain in question, including instruments able to balance the asymmetry regarding the burden of proof; and 2) defining the global value chains which are the pillars of the transnational architecture.

 Amendment 1.5: "Business relationship" refers to any relationship between natural or legal persons to conduct business activities, including those activities conducted through affiliates, subsidiaries, agents, suppliers, partnerships, joint venture, beneficial proprietorship, or any other structure or contractual relationship as provided under the domestic law of the State, including activities undertaken by electronic means.
-The term business relationship shall not be restricted to the signing parts of specific contracts or other formal proof and should be interpreted in the most protective manner for the alleged victims under this treaty.
+The term business relationship shall not be restricted to the signing parts of specific contracts or other formal proof and should be interpreted in the most protective manner for the affected people and communities under this treaty.
 This "business relationship" is built upon the joint and several liability between the parent company of a TNC and all entities along their global value chain (as defined in this article), including private and public investors, including the International Economic and Financial Institutions (as defined below) and banks participating by investing in the production processes, for all of their activities.